 Today’s Final Word

 This is a promising read, and there’s every indication that The Red Sheep will explore his glossary to the fullest.
 So far, Pyrebound gets a shab contorting into the shape of a wheel to steamroll soldiers out of five.
-You can go read it.
+Go read it.